 7. You Get Your Green Card

-If your I-485 application is approved, USCIS mails your Green Card at the address you listed on your application, and your status is changed to a Green Card holder.
+If your I-485 application is approved, the USCIS mails your Green Card at the address you listed on your application, and your status is changed to a Green Card holder.

 How Spar & Bernstein Can Help You Adjust Your Status